View Alice Phetteplace's Obituary on PostandCourier.com and share memories

 |

-Alice Salvo Phetteplace Johns Island - Alice Salvo Phetteplace, 86, of Johns Island, South Carolina, widow of George Phetteplace entered into eternal rest Monday, December 9, 2019.
-Her Funeral Service will be held Saturday, December 14, 2019 in J Henry Stuhr, Inc. Downtown Chapel, at 11:00 a.m.
+Alice Salvo Phetteplace Johns Island - The Funeral Service for Alice Salvo Phetteplace will be held in the J. Henry Stuhr Inc., Downtown Chapel, 232 Calhoun Street, Saturday, December 14, 2019 at 11:00 a.m.
 Interment, Holy Cross Cemetery.
 The family will receive friends one hour prior to the service.
-Alice was born February 28, 1933 in Charleston, South Carolina, daughter of Peter A. Salvo and Mattie Lou Sweatman Salvo.
-She was a former City of Charleston Police Officer and enjoyed being a homemaker.
-Alice was a former member of Church of the Nativity and was the director of the Coastal Carolina Cloggers.
-She is survived by her two daughters, Betty Bolchoz-Cook (Glenn) of Johns Island, SC, and Martha Alice Martin (Randy) of Houston, TX, three grandchildren, Tiffany Boyd, Aubrey Salonnen, and Allen Martin; and five great-grandchildren.
-Memorials may be made to Church of the Nativity, 1061 Folly Rd, Charleston, SC 29412 .
+Arrangements by J. Henry Stuhr, Inc. Downtown Chapel.
+Memorials may be made to Church of the Nativity, 1061 Folly Rd., Charleston, SC 29412.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston